 No particular religion is needed to follow the attitudes and values - any religion is okay.
 The religion becomes important only when you value a particular way of performing the ritual.
 But once rituals are given lesser importance, the next consequence is that the separation of religions and the segregation of community will go away and this is varna sankaraha.
 There is another worse consequence of varna sankaraha.... disappearance of the family institution.
-A family institution was required for confusion of castes concerned for the hell confusion of the slayers of the family concerned fall concerned the forefathers concerned their concerned the variation of the offerings of riceball and water.
-Once the variation mathasankara (intermingling of 4 groups) takes place, even concerned confusion mathasankara (religious confusion).
-The attitude and value of dharma may remain but ritual part of dharma will not remain.
-Ritual part of religion will have to be given up with variations.
-Rituals are the method of communicating our feeling.
+A family institution was required for goes away family will be disintegrated.
+Without a stable family, there will be no karma nor values and attitudes.
+Who will teach values and attitudes to the next generation?
+No one will preserve Brahmana dharma - studying of scriptures and propagating it.

-- 1. Vedic Rituals to be followed; a family is not required for Values and Attitudesa □□□□□□□□□ Brahmachari, a □□□□□□□□□ vanaprahsta, a □□□□□□□□ sanyasi cannot perform the ritual of giving □□□□□□□ dakshina nor □□□□□□□ annadaanam.
+- 1. Vedic Rituals to be followed; a family is not required for Values and Attitudesa □□□□□□□□□□ Brahmachari, a □□□□□□□□□ vanaprahsta, a □□□□□□□□ sanyasi cannot perform the ritual of giving □□□□□□□ dakshina nor □□□□□□□□ annadaanam.
 Only a □□□□□□□ grihasta can. - 2.
-Fulfillment of $\square \square \square \square$ artha wealth, security - 3.
-Fulfillment of □□□ kama enjoyment, pleasures naraka because all karmas are sacrificed.
-Decomposition of the values for the vanquished, because they will lose all the values for religious practices; not only they fall spiritually but Decomposition five fold compulsory rituals for every Decomposition or Decomposition Pancha maha yagna: Brahma or Rishi Yajna; Deva Yajna; Pitri Yajna; Bhuta Yajna; Manushya Yajna pitr yagna - respect to our forefathers; blessing of our forefathers are needed for our material or spiritual growth.
-All rituals in family is started with Naandi sradha invocation of the grace of the forefathers.
-Once dharma goes all these rituals will bе sacrificed. away - חחחחחחחחחחחחחחחחחח Forefathers will be derpived of kriya-pinda srardham, ППП udaka deprived of.
-Forefathers tarpana; lupta deprived of this karma.
+Fulfillment of □□□□ artha wealth, security - 3.
+Fulfillment of □□□ kama enjoyment, pleasures pitr yagna - respect to our forefathers; blessing of our forefathers are needed for our material or spiritual growth.
+All rituals in family is started with Naandi sradha - invocation of the grace of the forefathers.
+Once dharma goes away - all these rituals will be sacrificed.

+pinda kriya- srardham, pologo udaka kriya-tarpana; pologo lupta deprived of.
+Forefathers will be deprived of this karma.
 These days people replace pitr yagna with manushya yagna but it can only be a supplement not a substitution.